 We can't say it enough: "A great place to work is one where you trust the people you work for, have pride in what you do and enjoy the people you work with."
 Diverse and inclusive workplaces build greater trust and engagement because they respect and consider the needs, perspectives and potential of ALL workers.
 That’s why it is important to tend towards this change.

 In 2016, Ireland became the sixth country in the world to allow transgender people to self-determine their legal gender and the Gender Recognition Act 2015 was introduced.
-Nevertheless, transgenders are still facing a lack of awareness or understanding of gender identity that has sometimes led to a less supportive working environment for employees.
+Nevertheless, transgender people are still facing a lack of awareness or understanding of gender identity that has sometimes led to a less supportive working environment for transgender employees.

 In this article, we discuss the importance of being an inclusive workplace environment by focusing on trans-inclusion in the workplace and give you examples of companies that go beyond the diversity and inclusion practices that are common today.